-Healthcare organizations are becoming incredibly data-rich but are in fact embarrassingly insight-poor, because only a fraction of the available data is being used to its
+Healthcare organizations are becoming incredibly data-rich but are in fact embarrassingly insight-poor, because only a fraction of the available data is being used to its fullest possible extent.
+The increasing volume, variety and velocity of healthcare data, plus the potential ways in which it can be used, has highlighted an analytics gap within organizations.

 Advances in healthcare information technology are resulting in massive increases in both the volume and complexity of healthcare data.
 According to the Institute for Health Technology Transformation report on big data in healthcare, healthcare data in the U.S. alone has well exceeded 150 exabytes and is on track to reach the zettabyte and even yottabyte scale.